The following questions and answers pertain to the four-day extension of the 2015 New Jersey's black bear hunting season:

 Q) Can I use my muzzleloader to hunt black bear?

-A) Yes, provided you are in possession of a valid Rifle Permit, Firearm or All-around hunting license, single barrel rifle muzzleloader not smaller than .44 caliber and a black bear hunting permit.
+A) Yes, provided you are in possession of a valid Rifle Permit, Firearm or All-around Sportsman license, and a black bear hunting permit and using a single barrel rifle muzzleloader not smaller than .44 caliber.

 Q) Can I use bait to hunt black bear if I am hunting from the ground?